mattiasmgn/randomint/README.md

     @Rule
     public PactProviderRule provider = new PactProviderRule("RandomIntService", "localhost", 8123, PactSpecVersion.V2,this);

-does change the produced contract file (found under target/log) compared to the V3-version, the V2 version still contains the same "match": "integer" which is not, to my knowledge, compliant with the V2 Pact specification.
+does change the produced contract file (found under contractfiles) compared to the V3-version, the V2 version still contains the same "match": "integer" which is not, to my knowledge, compliant with the V2 Pact specification.